fatimasood/fatimasood/README.md

 💡 Built from my own experience living in hostels, Zaera is more than just an app — it’s the first product from my startup journey as a solo founder, designer, and developer.

-📲 Core Features:

-Create & manage shared Groups (like “Flat #302” or “Trip to Skardu”)

-Add detailed Expenses with notes & receipts

-Smart, customizable bill splitting (equal, %, custom)

-Real-time "who owes who" ledger

-Settle Up via cash or online

-Friendly reminders so you never need to awkwardly chase payments

-Built in Flutter with ❤️

 - 💡 [**InfoKlub**]
  A modern platform for Bangladeshi users to organize their education, skills, health & employment data.
 Uses AI to generate professional CVs with real-time data sync.